AlphaKretin/carby-bot/README.md

 **Usage**: `!mix to name`, `!mix from ingredient [+ ingredient]`

 This recites the effects and ingredients of the mixes made with the Chemist's !Mix ability.
-Use `!mix to` to look up a mix by the name of the result, and get its effects and all of its possible ingredient sets, `!mix from ingredient + ingredient` to look up a mix by the two ingredients you're using, with the same information, or `!mix from ingredient` with just one ingredient to get a list of all the mixes you can make with that ingredient, with the other ingredients you'll need for each mix.
+Use `!mix to` to look up a mix by the name of the result, and get its effects and all of its possible ingredient sets, `!mix from ingredient + ingredient` to look up a mix by the two ingredients you're using, to get the same information, or `!mix from ingredient` with just one ingredient to get a list of all the mixes you can make with that ingredient, with the other ingredients you'll need for each mix.

 ### !combine